South Dakota AG convicted on 2 impeachment charges, removed

 Ravnsborg resolved the criminal case last year by pleading no contest to a pair of traffic misdemeanors, including making an illegal lane change and using a phone while driving, and was fined by a judge.

-The attorney general’s defense focused its arguments on the implications of impeachment, imploring lawmakers to consider the implications of their decision on the function of state government.
+The attorney general’s defense asked senators to consider the implications of impeachment on the function of state government.
 Ross Garber, a legal analyst and law professor at Tulane University who specializes in impeachment proceedings, told senators to impeach would be “undoing the will of the voters.”

 Ravnsborg was driving home from a political fundraiser after dark on Sept.
 12, 2020, on a state highway in central South Dakota when his car struck “something,” according to a transcript of his 911 call afterward.
-He later said it might have been a deer or other animal.
+He told the dispatcher it might have been a deer or other animal.

 Investigators identified what they thought were slips in Ravnsborg’s statements, such as when he said he turned around at the accident scene and “saw him” before quickly correcting himself and saying: “I didn’t see him.”
 And they contended that Boever’s face had come through Ravnsborg’s windshield because his glasses were found in the car.